marbl/MetagenomeScope/README.md

 #### Paths that explicitly contain edges

-In GFA 2, edges have IDs.
-You can refer to these edges on an `O`-line in GFA 2.
+In GFA 2, edges can optionally have IDs.
+You can refer to these edge IDs on an `O`-line in GFA 2.

-Currently, MetagenomeScope assumes that GFA paths will only contain nodes -- not a mixture of nodes and edges.
+[Currently](https://github.com/marbl/MetagenomeScope/issues/424), MetagenomeScope assumes that all paths loaded from GFA files will only contain nodes -- not a mixture of nodes and edges.
 Thus, when MetagenomeScope notices that a GFA 2 path contains an edge, it converts this edge into the 2-tuple (source, target) in the path.

 Later, we expand these 2-tuples (turning the path into just a basic list of segment IDs)